Highly rated local moving companies for Dallas to New York City moves

 - New York City is more walkable than Dallas with a score of 88 out of 100 vs Dallas’s 46 out of 100.

-- Air quality in New York City is good, and in Dallas it's good.
+- Air quality in New York City is Good, and in Dallas it’s Good.

-- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+- Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Double-check that the moving company is properly licensed before you hire them.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can check the status of a New York moving license through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in New York, visit the state’s public utilities commission.

 - Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.